 Yes, you read that correctly.
 This roadside attraction is a roughly 9,000-pound statue of a prairie chicken ready to mate.

 The greater prairie chicken was once one of the most prominent birds in North America.
 However, they’ve become extremely rare due to a loss of their native habitats.
-However, the ample prairie in this part of Minnesota still supports nesting broods of wild prairie chickens.
+But don’t fret!
+The ample prairie in this part of Minnesota still supports nesting broods of wild prairie chickens.

-The statue was erected in Rothsay, Minnesota—the self-proclaimed “Prairie Chicken Capital of Minnesota”—in 1976 for the country’s bicentennial.
+The statue was erected in Rothsay — the self-proclaimed “Prairie Chicken Capital of Minnesota” — in 1976 for the country’s bicentennial.
 Originally built by artist Art Fosse, the World’s Largest Booming Prairie Chicken received a fresh coat of paint for the town’s 125th anniversary celebration in 2008.

 This roadside attraction is an easy pit stop if you’re traveling along I-94.
 In my opinion, there’s no better place to stretch your legs than a offbeat oddity like a prairie chicken.
 The small park that the giant grouse calls home also provides some great information about the native bird.